YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** Data General.
 It's a company that's still around.
 Called Data General.

-**Alan Kay:** The machines that they used to sell back then were called Novas.
+The machines that they used to sell back then were called Novas.
 These were really great.
 These were the first really cheap mini-computers.
 You could get them for like ten thousand dollars.